marmelab/restful.js/README.md

 ## Installation

-It is available with bower:
+It is available with bower or npm:

 ```
 bower install restful.js
+npm install restful.js
 ```

 Then add the retrieved files to your HTML layout: